CS6620-S21/Distributed-File-Systems-Reliability/README.md

 framework which will enable them to improve upon the reliability of their implementation.
 For example admins of LizardFS
 - Production engineers who want to assess the reliability of a the related distributed file Systems by following the methodologies adopted here.
-- Software developers and QA personnel working on developing file systems by utilizing the provided interfaces
+- Software developers and QA personnel working on developing file systems by utilizing the provided approach.s

 ## 3. Scope and Features Of The Project:
 - The overall framework that will set up and tear down VMs, run experiments, and simulate failures.